neuefische/wd-flipped-classroom-curriculum/README.md

 ---

 - `Reviews` are usually the "quickest" task, when you have an hour in between.
-- `Session-guides` oftentimes can take advantage of existing session material.
-Remember: One session should be max.
-45min long!
-So think of which topics can be learned by reading the handout instead of discussing it during the session.
+- `Session-guides` can in many cases take advantage of existing session material.
+Remember: One session should be a maximum of 45min, so think of which topics can be learned by reading the handout instead of discussing it during the session.
 - `Challenges` are nice tasks when you feel comfortable with a topic or have experience with exercises of this session.
-- `Handouts` are usually the most time intensive, because we want them to be as complete as possible (but of course it still needs to be feasible).
+- `Handouts` are usually the most time intensive, because we want them to be as complete as possible (of course they still need to be feasible).
 - `quiz.md` files need to be copied from our old curriculum.
 You can find them in the session folder in the `web-pool-2022` repository.
 Make sure that the questions still fit the content of the session.
 If there is no quiz.md, or you work on a new session, just create a new quiz.md and add